Laissez-faire: Europe

 In Britain, the newspaper The Economist (founded in 1843) became an influential voice for laissez-faire capitalism.
-Laissez-faire advocates opposed food aid for famines occurring within the British Empire.
+Some laissez-faire-oriented thinkers opposed extensive government relief for famines within the British Empire.
 In 1847, referring to the famine then underway in Ireland, founder of The Economist James Wilson wrote: "It is no man's business to provide for another".
 More specifically, in An Essay on the Principle of Population, Malthus argued that there was nothing that could be done to avoid famines because he felt he had mathematically proven that population growth tends to exceed growth in food production.
 However, The Economist campaigned against the Corn Laws that protected landlords in the United Kingdom of Great Britain and Ireland against competition from less expensive foreign imports of cereal products.
 The Great Famine in Ireland in 1845 led to the repeal of the Corn Laws in 1846.
 The tariffs on grain which kept the price of bread artificially high were repealed.
 However, repeal of the Corn Laws came too late to stop the Irish famine, partly because it was done in stages over three years.

 A group that became known as the Manchester Liberals, to which Richard Cobden (1804–1865) and John Bright (1811–1889) belonged, were staunch defenders of free trade.
 After the death of Cobden, the Cobden Club (founded in 1866) continued their work.
 The breakdown of laissez-faire as practised by the British Empire was partly led by British companies eager for state support of their positions abroad, in particular British oil companies.

 In Italy, philosopher Benedetto Croce created the term "liberism" (derived from the Italian term liberismo), a term for the economic doctrine of laissez-faire capitalism; it is synonymous with economic liberalism.
 He claimed that "Liberalism can prove only a temporary right of private propriety of land and industries."
 It was popularized in English by Italian political scientist Giovanni Sartori.
 Sartori specifically imported the term from Italian to distinguish between social liberalism, which is generally considered a political ideology often advocating extensive government intervention in the economy, and those economic liberal theories that propose to virtually eliminate such intervention.
-In informal usage, liberism overlaps with other concepts such as free trade, neoliberalism, right-libertarianism, the American concept of libertarianism, and the laissez-faire doctrine of the French liberal Doctrinaires.
+In informal usage, liberism overlaps with other concepts such as free trade, right-libertarianism, the American concept of libertarianism, and the laissez-faire doctrine of the French liberal Doctrinaires.
 The intention of Croce and of Sartori to attack the right to private property and to free enterprise separating them from the general philosophy of liberalism, that is primarily a theory of natural rights, was always criticised openly by the quoted philosophers and by some of the main representatives of liberalism, such as Luigi Einaudi, Friedrich Hayek, and Milton Friedman.
-The Austrian School economist Eugen von Böhm-Bawerk argues that the differences between the economical concept of liberism and the economical consequences of liberalism can be summarized by saying that "A market is a law system.
+The Austrian School economist Eugen von Böhm-Bawerk argued that the differences between the economic concept of liberism and the economic consequences of liberalism can be summarized by saying that "A market is a law system.
 Without it, the only possible economy is the street robbery."